wdi-sf-jan/dom_lab/README.md

 3. add the class of `selected` to an `<li>` when it is clicked.

-4. change the image to be the last clicked food item.
+4. change the image to be the most recently clicked food item.

 5. clicking the reset button should remove the `selected` class from each `<li>` and change the image to `panic.jpeg`.